Skip to Content

 Excavation

 If significant cultural resources are found in the project area, excavations may be required.
-Excavation phases are guided by project-specific plans that describe the project goals, research issues, and field methods.
-With 30+ years of experience in the Southwest, we construct solid, efficient research designs that anticipate and avoid complications and delays, allowing us to focus on the key issues involved in your project.
+Excavation phases are guided by project-specific plans that describe project goals, research issues, and field methods.
+With more than 40 years of experience in the Southwest, we construct well-informed and efficient research designs that anticipate and avoid complications and delays, allowing us to focus on the key issues involved in your project.

 Reporting Results